SHAP Values for TimeGPT and TimeGEN

 Then, the color of the heatmap indiciates if the feature tends to increase of decrease the final prediction at each forecasting step.
 For example, Exogenous1

-We also see that day_6
+We also see that all days except day_5

 do not have a very large impact at any forecasting step, indicating that they barely impacting the final prediction.